Sechsschartenturm, Heavy MG bunker, La Mare Mill: Location

 The turret sits approximately 10 metres above the road level and halfway up the headland.
 From there it commands the flat plain between the headland and the beaches.
 The turret also guards two roads leading to the interior of the island.

 There were several of these bunkers lining the headland of St. Ouen's bay and overlooking the low-lying areas beneath.
 Their locations permitted the bunkers to achieve interlocking fields of fire.
 Anti-tank ditches, barbed wire, mines and excellent camouflage complemented the bunkers, creating a formidable defensive position.
-In order to land there, the Allied landing craft would first have had to run the gantlet of artillery fire from the cliffs above to arrive on the beach.
+In order to land there, the Allied landing craft would first have had to run the gauntlet of artillery fire from the cliffs above to arrive on the beach.
 The troops would then have to scale an antitank wall and deal with various anti-tank emplacements and bunkers.
 Once past the beach, the Allied troops would have faced minefields, barbed wire, flooded areas and ditches while still under fire from the artillery, and now from the sechsschartentürme.
-Luckily for Allied soldiers, Allied High Command decided that the invasion of Normandy would bypass the Channel Islands.
+As it was, Allied High Command decided that the invasion of Normandy would bypass the Channel Islands, so the defences were never used in anger.